HarshithaRJ/Breast_Cancer/README.md

 # Breast_Cancer
-M L Model to detect wether the camncer is Benign or Malignant
+M L Model to detect wether the cancer is Benign or Malignant